VRHIKKY/VketCloudSDK_Documents/docs/WorldMakingGuide/UnityGuidelines.en.md

 * We recommend to fix negative scales if it's not set intentionally.

 ## Object
-* Placing objects with same names are not recommended.
+* Placing objects with the same names is not recommended.
 In an occasion that makes name conflicts, adding suffix numbers as Object_1, Object_2, etc. is recommended.
 * HEOExport does not support multiple selection.<br> To export as a single object, create a parent object, store the target object inside it, and export the parent object.